cncf/tag-security/assessments/guide/README.md

 ### 7. Final assessment
 The final assessment provides a cursory review of the project, background, summarization of self-assessment, and recommendations to the CNCF, the project, and other recommendations of note.
+The final report should also list the version or release the assessment covered to better enable tracking for updates of the review.
    * **Lead security reviewer** creates a branch labeled WIP and provides branch information to additional reviewers.
    * **Reviewers** either comment or provide changes (feedback and recommendations) to the branch given
    * Either **project lead or reviewers** may request further WG discussion